Marion Cotillard

-Marion Cotillard ([maʁjɔ̃ kɔtijaʁ]; born 30 September 1975) is a French actress.
-Known for her roles in independent films and blockbusters in both European and Hollywood productions, she has received various accolades, including an Academy Award, a British Academy Film Award, a Golden Globe Award, a European Film Award, a Lumières Award and two César Awards.
-She became a Knight of the Order of Arts and Letters in France in 2010, and was promoted to Officer in 2016.
-She has served as a spokeswoman for Greenpeace since 2001.
+Marion Cotillard ([maʁjɔ̃ kɔtijaʁ]; born 30 September 1975) is a French actress who has appeared in both European and Hollywood productions.
+She is the recipient of various accolades, including an Academy Award, a British Academy Film Award, two César Awards, and a Golden Globe Award.
+She became a Knight of the Order of Arts and Letters in France in 2010 and was promoted to Officer in 2016, the same year she was named a Knight of the Legion of Honour.